Ylandolsi/booking_monorepo/backend/Booking/notes.md

 - add fallback for profile picture when showing session  , front and back
 - add timezone in the frontend for each request
 - Create wallet for each user by default !
-- Integrate with calendar; prevent switching to another account if already integrated. and handle this UI :
-  - handle this with UI :
-    [13:56:57 ERR] Email yassine.landolsi@converty.shop already assigned to someone else 2025-08-24T13:56:57.246704927Z [13:56:57 ERR] Completed command IntegrateAccountCommand with error when integrating with an account alraedy integrated !

 - Fix availability / booking flows.
 - ADD Mentor canot book with himself